Political positions of Marco Rubio: Russia

+On 25 March 2014 during a Senate speech Rubio defended US assurances offered in Budapest Memorandum to Ukraine in exchange for its submission of nuclear weapons, calling for their decisive fulfillment following Russia's annexation of Crimea.
+He also argued that abandoning Ukraine now will have a negative impact on global non-proliferation efforts.

 During the 2016 Republican Party presidential primaries, Rubio referred to Russian president Vladimir Putin as a "gangster" and "an organized crime figure who runs a country".

 In August 2018, Rubio told reporters, "Every entity in America involved in politics at a high level at this point should expect that they are a target of an influence campaign by Russia, potentially by China", reasoning that this was "a very low-cost way to inflict damage on your opponent … they can all afford to have high-level electronic intrusions that allow them to disseminate false information, drive narratives and cause chaos among us."

 In November 2018, Rubio, along with Roger Wicker, Jeanne Shaheen, and Chris Coons, released a statement opposing the candidacy of Russian Major General Alexander Prokopchuk to lead Interpol, writing that they had "no doubt that Mr. Prokopchuk will further institutionalize the abuse of Interpol red notices and block ongoing efforts at meaningful reform" if elected president.
 Russia responded to the statement comparing it to "a kind of election interference, the election held by this international organization."

-In November 2018, Rubio was one of twenty-five Republican senators to sign a letter led by Jon Kyl to President Trump expressing the view that the New START nuclear treaty's value "depends on a sustained and vigorous U.S. nuclear weapons modernization program, strict compliance by Russia with its arms control obligations, and a true balance of nuclear capabilities between the parties to the Treaty" and charging Russia with being "in material breach of its arms control commitments" such as the Intermediate-Range Nuclear Forces Treaty through its deployment of ground-launched cruise missiles.
+In November 2018, Rubio was one of 25 Republican senators to sign a letter led by Jon Kyl to President Trump expressing the view that the New START nuclear treaty's value "depends on a sustained and vigorous U.S. nuclear weapons modernization program, strict compliance by Russia with its arms control obligations, and a true balance of nuclear capabilities between the parties to the Treaty" and charging Russia with being "in material breach of its arms control commitments" such as the Intermediate-Range Nuclear Forces Treaty through its deployment of ground-launched cruise missiles.

-In January 2019, Rubio was one of eleven Republican senators to vote to advance legislation intended to block President Trump's intent to lift sanctions against three Russian companies.
+In January 2019, Rubio was one of 11 Republican senators to vote to advance legislation intended to block President Trump's intent to lift sanctions against three Russian companies.

+On 20 December 2025 on a press conference Rubio used a phrase "it's not our war" when talking about the Russo-Ukrainian war which had been picked by media and confronted with his 25 March 2014 position (see above), while Rubio said "we have equities, we have engagement in this war, but it’s not our war per se" and he continued to elaborate why US engagement is critical for ending the war.

+Hungary

+In 2019, Rubio signed a letter expressing concerns about Hungary’s close relationship with Moscow.